connectsolutions/best-practices/js/Backbone.md

 * If you need to alter a different view, just trigger an event and let the other view do its thing.
 You can also use Backbone as a global Pub/Sub system.

+####9.
+Keep HTML out of JS

+Always lean towards making a view/template.
+Single-tag elements, such as those comprising a dropdown list - are ok to generate in js.
+Anything more complex - make a view.
+Views should be created for DOM elements that are dynamic in anyway.
+For example, event handlers or event based rendering is needed.

 ## <a name="philosophy"></a>The CoSo Philosophy

 1. Overview